bluelibs/runner/README.md

 });
 ```

+### Global

-However, if you want to register a middleware for all tasks and resources, here's how you can do it:
+If you want to register a middleware for all tasks and resources, here's how you can do it:

 ```ts
 import { run, resource } from "@bluelibs/runner";